 I won’t be taking you through the process of discovering what you want your life to be like right here.
-You can use our free 4-day career assessment challenge to help you do that, as well as compare it to your career and life now and start to bridge the gap.
+You can use our free Perfect Day Exercise to help you do that, as well as compare it to your career and life now and start to bridge the gap.

 That bridge has a purpose.
 There is a wide gap between where you want to be and where you are now.
 You can’t just jump it in one leap, you need to build the bridge and then cross it step-by-step to get to the other side.

 But the whole time you’re doing this, you have a glorious view of what is on the other side!

 This fits nicely into what we were talking about before around finding the people that are doing what you want.
 Don’t just restrict yourself to people that are doing the career you want, also look for the people that are living the way you want to live.